Amorymeltzer/ksp/README.md

 ### Todo

 - UPDATE:
-  - Latest defs and science (`evaScience` landed or space(???63) only, magnetometer space low or high)
+  - Latest defs and science (`evaScience` landed or space(???63) only, magnetometer space low or high, Mun has FarsideBasin instead of... ???
+Check others.)
   - Expansion (`deployedSeismicSensor`, `deployedWeatherReport`, `deployedGooObservation`, `deployedIONCollector`, `ROCScience_*`; in SquadExpansion/Serentiy/Resources/ScienceDefs.cfg)
   - SCANsat (visual, caps are different???)
     - Maybe parse SCANsat scidefs (and expansion) via sub, so use itself (see also <https://wiki.kerbalspaceprogram.com/wiki/CFG_File_Documentation#Science_Definitions_Configuration_Files>)
   - Check data (like dV, etc.)
   - Better regex, cleanup, etc.
 - Option to ignore KSC science
+- `Argument "48//Onlyvalidinspacelowandinspacehigh." isn't numeric in sprintf at parseScience.pl line 803, <$defs> line 905.`
+- `Use of uninitialized value $w in hash element at parseScience.pl line 850.`
+- `Use of uninitialized value in numeric comparison (<=>) at parseScience.pl line 850.`
+- Option to not include finished experiments
+- Possible to sort by more than one thing??
-- ISRU science, perhaps
+- ISRU science(?), perhaps
 - More Windows/Mac/Linux-appropriate paths to Gamedata, .parsesciencerc

 ## deltaVScience.pl